 Just make sure that you don’t go overboard with color.
 While colors can make strong statements, less is more.
 Few firms can pull off the kind of bold design approach favored by a certain colorful internet giant.
 In fact, less than five percent of the world’s 50 most successful companies have logos with more than two colors.

 Is there such a thing?.
-Yes while, many corporations agonize over choosing the right text for their logo but give little thought to the font they’ll write it in.
-However, the right font can communicate much more than words.
+Yes while, many corporations agonize over choosing the right text for their corporate logo design but give little thought to the font they’ll write it in.
+Others, however, know that the right font can communicate much more than words.
 Our font deconstruction is a really useful read if you are uncertain.

-Choosing the right font can be thought of a little like getting dressed in the morning.
+So, choosing the right font can be thought of a little like getting dressed in the morning.
 What you choose has to suit the occasion or it will look out of place and draw negative attention.
 The wrong font in your corporate logo design can overshadow your expertly chosen colors and text and instantly turn off potential clients and customers.